jugglerchris/textadept-vi/README.md

 -----
 *Note that the installations instructions have changed.*
-*Previously, the recommended location was directly in ~/.textadept, but it is now ~/.textadept/modules as with any other modules.*
+*Previously, the recommended location was directly in ~/.textadept, but textadept-vi now expects to be installed in _USERHOME/modules/*

 I suggest cloning textadept-vi into ~/.textadept/modules/, and setting it up with the
 following: